Zymbit-Docs/docs/content/bootware/troubleshooting/_index.md

 - Be cautious around the policies set in the supervised boot and the files put in the manifest.
 This follows hardware not images.
 This also applies to the other tamper policies.

 ### Issues

+#### Release 1.2.0-28

+* *Issue #166:*  `zbcli imager` excluded the create-initramfs script from /etc/zymbit/zboot/scripts.
+The change to fix Issue #165 (closed) moved create-iniramfs.sh out of the binary and back to the file system, meaning the imager now must include create-initramfs.
+Fixed in 1.2.0-28.

+#### Release 1.2.0-27

 * *Issue #163:*  Bootware: 1.2.0 version string changed from 1.2.0-rc.26 to 1.2.0-27.
 Note: two small fixes included in the change.